 Choose slightly longer lashes for clients with hooded eyelids or droopy eyelids.
 Their lashes tend to 'hide' under the eyelids when the eyes are open.

-When using the curlier curls like D and U curls, remember when the curl is strong, the length of the extension will appear shorter.
+When using the curlier false lashes like D and U curls, remember when the curl is strong, the length of the extension will appear shorter.
 So, choose the lash length according to the curl you are using.

 Read more about lash extensions here:

 Eyelash Extensions for Asian Monolid Eyes